Sliding-Window Thompson Sampling for Non-Stationary Settings: Algorithms

-where the expected value is taken w.r.t. the possible randomness of the algorithm.
-We analyse two \emph{sliding-window algorithms} algorithms, namely the \texttt{Beta-SWTS}, proposed in \cite{trovo2020sliding}, and the \texttt{$\gamma$-SWGTS}, introduced by \cite{fiandri2024thompson}, inspired by the classical Thompson Sampling algorithm.
-Similarly to what happens with SW-UCB, they face the problem posed by the non-stationarity of the rewards by exploiting only the subset of the most recent collected rewards (i.e., a \emph{window} of size $\tau$), in order to handle the bias given by the older rewards, that, in a non-stationary environment, may be non-representative of the real state of the system.
-We will characterize the performance estimating $\mathbb{E}_{\tau}[T_i(T)]$, i.e., the expected value of $T_i(T)$ given a choice of $\tau$, being $T_i(T)$ the random variable describing the number of total pulls of the arm $i$ at the time horizon $T$.
+We analyze two \emph{sliding-window} algorithms, namely the \texttt{Beta-SWTS}, proposed in~\cite{trovo2020sliding}, and the \texttt{$\gamma$-SWGTS}, introduced by~\citet{fiandri2025thompsonsamplinglikealgorithmsstochastic}, both inspired by the classical TS algorithm.
+Similarly to what happens with \texttt{SW-UCB}, they handle the problem posed by the dynamical nature of the expected rewards by exploiting only the subset of the most recent collected rewards, i.e., within a {sliding window} of size $\tau \in \mathbb{N}$.
+This allows us to handle the bias given by the least recent collected rewards, which, in an NS-MAB, may be non-representative of the current expected rewards.

+The pseudocode of \texttt{Beta-SWTS} for Bernoulli-distributed rewards is presented in Algorithm~\ref{alg:swbetats}, while the pseudocode of \texttt{$\gamma$-SWGTS} for subgaussian rewards is presented in Algorithm~\ref{alg:swgts}.
+They are based on the principle of \emph{conjugate-prior} updates.
+The key difference from the classical TS stands in discarding older examples, thanks to the window width $\tau$, through a sliding-window mechanism.
+This way, the prior remains sufficiently spread over time, ensuring ongoing exploration, essential to deal with non-stationarity.